Manic Street Preachers: Everything Must Go to Lifeblood (1996–2006)

-A tenth-anniversary edition of The Holy Bible was released on 6 December 2004, which included a digitally remastered version of the original album, a rare U.S. mix (which the band themselves have admitted to preferring to the original UK mix) and a DVD of live performances and extras including a band interview.
+A 10th Anniversary Edition of The Holy Bible was released on 6 December 2004, which included a digitally remastered version of the original album, a rare US mix (which the band themselves have admitted to preferring to the original UK mix) and a DVD of live performances and extras including a new band interview.

-In April 2005, the band played several shows as the Past-Present-Future tour—announced as their last for at least two years.
+In April 2005, the band played several shows as the Past-Present-Future tour, announced as their last for at least two years.
 The band released an EP entitled God Save the Manics with only a limited number of copies available and given out to fans as they arrived at the venue.
 After all the copies were gone, the band made the EP available as a free download on their website.
 In September, the band contributed the new track "Leviathan" to the War Child charity album Help!: A Day in the Life.

-In 2006 the band received the prize for the Q Merit Award in the Q Awards 2006 and also the 10th-anniversary edition of Everything Must Go was released on 6 November.
+The band received the prize for the Q Merit Award at the 2006 Q Awards.

+A 10th Anniversary Edition of Everything Must Go was released on 6 November 2006.
 It included the original album, demos, B-sides, remixes, rehearsals and alternate takes of the album's songs, spread out over two CDs.
-An additional DVD, featuring music videos, live performances, TV appearances, a 45-minute documentary on the making of the album, and two films by Patrick Jones, completed the three-disc set.

-In the 10th-anniversary edition, the band itself claims that they're still fond of the record, and Wire goes further saying: "I think it's our best record, I am not afraid to say that."
+An additional DVD, featuring promo videos, live performances, TV appearances, a 45-minute documentary on the making of the album, and two new films by Patrick Jones, completed the three-disc set.
+In the documentary, the band stated they were still very proud of the album, with Wire going further and saying, "I think it's our best record, I am not afraid to say that."